-Stanley Martin Lieber, known under his pen name and now legal name, Stan Lee, was born on December 28, 1922, in his parents' apartment at the corner of West End Avenue and West 98th Street.
+Stanley Martin Lieber, known by his pen name and eventually legal name, Stan Lee, was born on December 28, 1922, in his parents' apartment at the corner of West End Avenue and West 98th Street.

 The old neighborhood has changed quite a bit since then.

 Stan's parents, Jack and Celia (née Solomon) Lieber were Jewish immigrants from Romania.
 Jack was trained as a dress cutter, but he worked only from time to time after the Great Depression began in 1929.